The New Public Charge Rule – What You Need to Know

 The public charge test does not apply to all immigrants.
 It mainly affects people who are applying for Green Card status through a family visa petition (I-130).

-Immigrants subject to the public charge test and their families can still use a number of benefits without problems.
+Immigrants subject to the public charge test and their families can use a number of benefits, including most medical programs, without problems.

 What has changed?